MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/eslz-enterprise-enrollment-and-azure-ad-tenants.md

 ---
-title: Enrollment and Azure AD tenants for data management and analytics
+title: Enrollment and Azure AD tenants for enterprise-scale for analytics and AI
-description: Learn how this enterprise-scale scenario can improve enterprise enrollment and Azure AD tenants for data management and analytics landing zones.
+description: Learn how enterprise-scale for analytics and AI can improve enterprise enrollment and Azure AD tenants.
 author: BrianBlanchard
 ms.author: brblanch
 ms.date: 06/21/2021